prestodb/tsc/CLA.md

 ## Getting help

 If your company is in the system but you don't know who your CLA manager is, you can email [operations@prestodb.io](mailto:operations@prestodb.io).
+If you think everything is correctly signed but the PR hasn't been re-checked, you can force EasyCLA to run by commenting `/easycla`.

 If you run into issues, you can [open a ticket in JIRA](https://jira.linuxfoundation.org/plugins/servlet/theme/portal/4/create/143).